port-labs/port-sender/README.md

 ### Port

 Find your Port credentials
-To find your Port API credentials go to Port, hover on the 3 dots button at the top right corner, select Credentials and then you will be able to view and copy your CLIENT_ID and CLIENT_SECRET:
+To find your Port API credentials go to Port, hover on the 3 dots button at the top right corner, select Credentials and then you will be able to view and copy your `CLIENT_ID` and `CLIENT_SECRET`:

 ![Port Credentials](docs/assets/credentials-modal.png)